kgohyeah/owasp-summit-2017/Participants/remote/Kevin-Greene.md

 working-sessions :
 # add above a comma delimited list of the Working Sessions you would like to attend (use the session's title)
 ---
+Is the Owasp Top 10 Data Collection Open
 <!-- put more details about participant here -->